gyyu/gyyu.github.io/_pages/about.md

 permalink: /about
 ---

-### Hi, my name is Grace.
+### Hi, my name is [Grace](https://linktr.ee/gyudon).

-I am a software engineer at Riot Games.
-I joined in January 2020, and also interned the year before in the summer of 2019.
-I am currently a software engineer on the Gateway team in Esports Digital, and in June 2021 I will be moving to VALORANT's Social and Player Dynamics team.
-I studied computer science with a minor in mathematical sciences at Carnegie Mellon University, and graduated December 2019.
-Hopefully out to do good in this world.
+I am a software engineer at Riot Games, currently on the Premier team.
+I joined full-time in January 2020 after interning in the summer of 2019, and I studied computer science at Carnegie Mellon University with a minor in mathematical sciences before that.
+I am hopefully out to do good in this world.

+Before that, I have been on:
+- 2022-now: Competitive / Premier (VALORANT)
+- 2021-2022: Social and Player Dynamics (VALORANT)
+- Summer 2019, 2020-2021: Esports Digital

 ### Why does this place exist?